Social Media for Lawyers

 Perhaps you work in law firm marketing and have been tasked with creating a social media marketing plan for your law firm.

 This article explains some of the ways you can use social media marketing for law firms to grow your practice.

 Social media tools like Twitter, Facebook, LinkedIn and blogs provide a fast and cheap way to keep in touch with clients and prospects, keep an eye of competitors, and keep up-to-date with industry trends.

 Many smart lawyers are now using social media to gain exposure for their law firms and gain advantage over their competitors.
 If you want to do the same, it’s imperative that you start with a great looking website that has a consistent message and a branded image that can extend across your social media profiles too.
 Once you have configured your social media profiles, the number one strategy for delivering highly targeting traffic to your site is to create great content.
 The home base for all that content should be your law firm’s blog, which should be hosted on your own domain.

 The following 10 steps outline what you need to do to develop a social media marketing plan for your law firm.

 The first step you should take is find out what conversations are already going on about your law firm or your lawyers in public, online.
 Head over to Google and do a search for your brand name.
-Next, see what bloggers are saying by doing the same search on the Google Blog Search.
+Next, got to Facebook and see what users are saying by doing the same search there.
 Finally go to Twitter and search for your brand name there.
 Each conversation or result that you find is an opportunity to influence.
 If no-one is mentioning your law firm, why not?
 You’re probably not interesting or remarkable enough (we’ll talk about how to fix that in Step 5).